Skip to content

 Auckland · 2026 Edition

-Granny Flat Consent Exemption NZ: The 70m² Rule Now in Force (2026 Update)
+Granny Flat Consent Exemption NZ: The 70m² Rule in Force — and What’s Changing Next (2026)

 The exemption in one paragraph

-A new, single-storey, freestanding dwelling up to 70m² built with lightweight framing and roof, set back at least 2m from boundaries and other buildings, can now be built without a building consent.
+A new, single-storey, freestanding dwelling up to 70m², built with lightweight framing and roof and set back at least 2m from boundaries and other buildings, can now be built without a building consent.
 The Building Code still has to be met in full.
-An LBP must do or supervise the work.
-Council still has to issue a PIM before you start and receive notification when you finish.
+A Licensed Building Practitioner (LBP) must do or supervise the work.
+Council still has to issue a Project Information Memorandum (PIM) before you start, and receive notification when you finish.
 Restricted Building Work (RBW) rules still apply.
-Resource consent is separately exempt for one minor residential unit per site under the new National Environmental Standards — but boundary setbacks and zoning still matter.
+Resource consent is separately exempt for one minor residential unit per site under the new National Environmental Standard — but boundary setbacks and zoning still matter.

 What you can build under the exemption